SciTools/iris/docs/src/developers_guide/contributing_graphics_tests.rst

 Testing Strategy
 ================

-The `Iris Cirrus-CI matrix`_ defines multiple test runs that use different versions of Python to ensure Iris is working as expected.
+Our `Iris GitHub Actions`_ define multiple test runs that use different versions of Python to ensure Iris is working as expected.

 To make this manageable, the ``iris.tests.IrisTest_nometa.check_graphic`` test